 Carmel, Indiana, is internationally known for its roundabouts.
 With over 100 in the city, it is imperative that you know how to navigate them.
 Coming from Cincinnati, whose only roundabout is found in a drivers ed book, we had to brush up on proper roundabout etiquette.
 This came after we unknowingly cut off multiple drivers and narrowly escaped three accidents by a hair.
 We apologize, local Carmel drivers!
 There are diagrams located on the street which are helpful, and once you get the hang of it you will wish all cities had more roundabouts.
 The efficiency and continuous flow of traffic are hard to beat.

 Strolling along the charming Main Street in the Carmel Arts and Design District is a must.
 Restaurants lure visitors in with their beautiful patios, shops host an array of tempting artisan goods, and baskets overflowing with blooms makes for the ideal afternoon.
-Local artists can be seen completely captivated with painting beautiful scenes throughout town.
+Local artists can be seen completely captivated with painting beautiful scenes throughout the town.
 Take a moment to appreciate their talent as they continue to perfect their masterpieces.

 Another extraordinary experience is taking the 1859 Balloon Voyage.
 This unique adventure will leave you suspended 370 feet in the air under a helium balloon.
 The gondola allows riders the opportunity to walk around to capture breathtaking views at all angles, once you’ve reached your flying altitude.
 We took our 15-month-old daughter, and there were passengers even younger than her on board.
 The experience lasts roughly fifteen minutes.
 Take into consideration that there is an extra cost to ride the balloon and ensure the balloon is flying that day, as weather can prohibit flight.